)

 How much is car insurance for a new driver in California?

-Car insurance for a new driver in California costs an average of $279 per month.
-A handful of factors affect car insurance premiums, like age, car type, ZIP code, and driving record.
+Car insurance for new drivers in California averages $171 per month for liability coverage and $359 per month for full coverage, Insurify data shows.
+Several factors affect car insurance premiums for new drivers, like your age, car type, ZIP code, and driving record.

 Do you need car insurance before registering a car in California?